SaadAttieh/auto-arg-parse/readme.md

 ```

-## Testing optional flags after validation:
+## Testing flag status after validation:

+*  Recommended, use code triggers where possible, they will be automatically run if a flag and all its sub flags are successfully parsed.
+No need to list out long chains of if/else blocks.
+*  Attach code triggers to arg objects by chaining user defined constraints.
+Constraints can act like code triggers as they run arbitrary code (see chaining and user defined constraints below).
+*  Alternatively, All flags and arguments are implicitly convertible to bool (true=parsed, false otherwise).
+For example, you can test if an optional flag `"-p"` has been provided by querying its flag object `if (powerFlag)`.
+*  Retrieve the value given to an argument by calling the member function `arg.get()`.
+*  Retrieve the value used for an exclusive group by calling `exclusiveGroup.parsedValue()`.

 ### Code:
-All flags and arguments are implicitly convertible to bool (true=parsed, false otherwise).
-This can be used to test whether an optional flag has been parsed.
 ```c++
 int main(const int argc, const char** argv) {
     argParser.validateArgs(argc, argv);